Just discovered Mahonia berries were edible? Extend the joy and learn all the best ways to keep and preserve these vitamin-packed berries!

 - If your oven has a fan function that circulates air, turn it on.

 - With the door opened up a crack, let the heat do its thing and dry the berries out.
-Moist air needs to be let out of the oven, hence the crack.
+Moist air needs to be let out of the oven, hence the open door.

 - Open the door to shuffle the berries around every couple hours.